DlansiMalek/py-mongo/README.md

 # py-mongo

-make sure you have python3 \n
+make sure you have python3

 pip install virtualenv

 run virtualenv venv

-run "source venv/scripts/activate" if you are on windows. run "source venv/bin/activate" if you are on linux. run "pip install pymongo fastapi uvicorn" make sure to install all the other requirements run uvicorn index:app --reload
+run "source venv/scripts/activate" if you are on windows.

+run "source venv/bin/activate" if you are on linux.

+run "pip install pymongo fastapi uvicorn"

+make sure to install all the other

+run uvicorn index:app --reload